-- a) Refer to Section 4.3.2 and follow directions to make sure engine is being properly choked. - b) Make sure transmission is in "true neutral" position.
-See Sections 3.8.4 (c). - c) Check that the blades are disengaged and the blade switch is depressed (See Section 5.2.12). - d) Check that there is fuel in the tank and that the fuel valve is open. - e) Check that the spark plug wire(s) is/are properly connected. - f) Check for loose or faulty wiring connections.

-- g) Check for corrosion at all wiring connections.
+- Refer to Section 4.3.2 and follow directions to make sure engine is being properly choked. - b) Make sure transmission is in "true neutral" position.
+See Sections 3.12 (c). - c) Check that the PTO is disengaged and the PTO switch is depressed (See Section 5.2.12). - d) Check that there is fuel in the tank and that the fuel valve is open. - e) Check that the spark plug wire(s) is/are properly connected. - f) Check for loose or faulty wiring connections. - g) Check for corrosion at all wiring connections.
 Even minor corrosion may cause a faulty connection.
-Clean connector terminals thoroughly, apply dielectric grease and reconnect. - h) For 15 & 17 HP Kawasaki: Check that the key switch is in the "Run" position.
+Clean connector terminals thoroughly, apply dielectric grease and reconnect. - h) For 15 HP Kawasaki: Check that the key switch is in the "Run" position.